Capillary/ecom-api-document/source/includes/_picklist.md

 Parameter | Type | Description
 -------- | ----- | -----------
 MerchantId | string | Unique GUID of the merchant status | string | Fetch picklists by status.
-Values: Created, In Picking (in progress), Completed/Picked (picked up) picklistCode | string | Unique code of the picklist to fetch details by picklist code createdOn | date | Fetch picklists created on a specific date.
-Pass the date in `MM/DD/YYYY` format locationId | int | Fetch picklist of a specific location by location id searchFromDate | date | Get picklists created on and after a specific date.
-Pass the date in `MM/DD/YYYY` format searchSku | string | Fetch picklists consisting of a specific SKU. pageNumber | int | For results in multiple pages, specify the page number that you want to see pageSize | int | Specify the number of results to be shown per page pickerId | string | Picker id assigned to the picklist picklistOperatorID | string | Fetch picklists  of a specific operator.
+Values: `Created`, `In Picking` (in progress), `Completed` or `Picked` (picked up) picklistCode | string | Specify the unique picklist code to fetch createdOn | date | Fetch picklists created on a specific date.
+Pass the date in `MM/DD/YYYY` format locationId | int | Fetch picklist of a specific location.
+Pass the location id searchFromDate | date | Get picklists created on and after a specific date.
+Pass the date in `MM/DD/YYYY` format searchSku | string | Fetch picklists containing a specific SKU pageNumber | int | If the results are too long and appear in multiple pages, you can specify a page number to see the results on that particular page pageSize | int | Specify the number of results to be shown per page pickerId | string | Picker id assigned to the picklist picklistOperatorID | string | Fetch picklists  of a specific operator.
 Pass the unique GUID of the operator subStatusCode | enum | Unique 2 character code of the picklist item sub-status.
-Values are as per configured in the CP channelId | string | Channel id of the marketplace
+Values are as per configured in the CP channelId | string | Channel id of the marketplace to get picklists of that specific channel

 ## Get PickList Items